Katwa Super Thermal Power Station

 Katwa Super Thermal Power Station is located near Srikhanda Village, 8 km from Katwa town in West Bengal.
 The power plant is one of the coal based power plants of NTPC.
 It is under construction.

 Background

 The proposed Rs 8,000-crore Katwa Thermal Power project was first conceived by WBPDCL but could not be executed due to land acquisition related issues.
 It was later handed over to the NTPC.

 Power Plant

-Initially, NTPC had planned for super critical (800MW x2) 1600 MW power plant but land scarcity and other factors led to it being scaled down to (660MW x2) 1320 MW project.
+Initially, NTPC had planned for super critical (800 MW × 2) 1600 MW power plant but land scarcity and other factors led to it being scaled down to (660 MW × 2) 1320 MW project.